 People who strongly believe in a holistic approach to cancer therapy may benefit from coaching on diet, lifestyle, and exercise.
 Many people can benefit from more regular exercise, particularly if they can find types of exercise that are enjoyable and if the exercise can mean spending more time with family or friends who can walk, swim, or garden together.
 Many claims for the benefits of complementary/alternative medicine have not been scientifically verified.
 Some people already eat healthily and get enough exercise.

 Certain supplements can have side effects and/or interact with prescription medications, therefore please consult your doctor if you are considering taking any supplements.

 Follow Up and Management

-After your treatment for MCC you will attend regular follow up visits to make sure your MCC has not returned or spread.
+Following your MCC treatment, you will attend regular follow up visits to make sure your MCC has not returned or spread.

 • Clinic visits with your doctor